Last Updated on May 23, 2025 by Admin

 Additional Tips

-- Avoid canonical chain redirects, where Page A points to Page B and then Page C. This will confuse search engines.
+- Avoid canonical chain redirects, where Page A points to Page B and then Page C.

 - Make it a habit to periodically check your site for any new duplicate content and solve the issues quickly.